European Union (EU) – Export requirements for highly refined products

 Exported products transiting through a country may require transit documentation.
 It is the responsibility of the exporter to ensure that the shipment will be accompanied by all necessary certificates.
 Work closely with your importer.

 Samples (personal or commercial) of highly refined products may be subject to the same requirements as regular shipment.
-It is strongly recommended that the exporter verify these requirements with his importer and / or at the EU border inspection post where the products will be shipped.
+It is strongly recommended that the exporter verify these requirements with their importer and/or at the EU border inspection post where the products will be shipped.

 Ensure that you are using the most up-to-date/consolidated version.
 See EUR-Lex, the official and most comprehensive online access point to the EU legal documents.